jspranger/portfolio/README.md

 This README file is merely a placeholder.
 It will be replaced in the future with an adequate description of the project.

-This is a frontend React project with my personal Biography.
+This is a frontend React project with my personal Portfolio.

 _____